-Of the 16.99 miles of Segment 8, the total area of temporary disturbance to wetlands is 23.74 acres.
-Permanent ROW impacts to wetlands associated with Segment 8 is 0.84 acres.
-The Certificate Holders have obtained a wetland permit from, and are continuing to coordinate with, the USACE to ensure that all Project construction will be in compliance with the requirements of Permit NAN-2009-01089-M4 and all approved permit modifications.
+Of the 8.6 miles of Segment 11, the total area of temporary disturbance to wetlands is approximately 12 acres and the total area of permanent disturbance is approximately 2 acres.
+In addition, there will be 0.96 acre of temporary disturbance and 0.1 acre of permanent disturbance within regulated adjacent areas of NYSDEC FWW C-23.
+The Certificate Holders have obtained a wetland permit from, and are continuing to coordinate with, USACE to ensure that all Project construction will be in compliance with the requirements of Permit NAN-2009-01089-M5 and all approved permit modifications.
 Documentation of the ongoing coordination with the USACE is included in Appendix A.